replicate/keepsake/README.md

         experiment.checkpoint(path="model.pth", metrics={...})
 ```

-Then Replicate will start tracking everything: code, hyperparameters, training data, weights, metrics, Python dependencies, and so on.
+Then Keepsake will start tracking everything: code, hyperparameters, training data, weights, metrics, Python dependencies, and so on.

 - **Open source & community-built:** We’re trying to pull together the ML community so we can build this foundational piece of technology together.
 - **You're in control of your data:** All the data is stored on your own Amazon S3 or Google Cloud Storage as plain old files.
 There's no server to run.